McGurk's Bar bombing: Background

 Tramore Bar, commonly called McGurk's Bar, was a two-storey public house on the corner of North Queen Street and Great George's Street, in the New Lodge area to the north of Belfast city centre.
 This was a mainly Irish nationalist and Catholic neighbourhood, and the pub's regular customers were from the community.
 The pub was owned by Patrick and Philomena McGurk, who lived on the upper floor with their four children.

 The Ulster Volunteer Force (UVF) was formed in Belfast in 1966, declaring "war" on the Irish Republican Army (IRA).
 Until 1971, however, its actions were few and it "scarcely existed in an organisational sense".
 The British Army was deployed in Northern Ireland following the August 1969 riots, which are usually seen as the start of the Troubles.
-In December 1969 the IRA split into two factions: the 'Official' IRA and Provisional IRA.
+In December 1969 the IRA split into two factions: the Official Irish Republican Army and Provisional IRA.
 Both launched armed campaigns against the British Army, the Royal Ulster Constabulary (RUC) and the government of Northern Ireland.

 During 1971, the violence gradually worsened.
 There were daily bombings and shootings by republicans, loyalists and the security forces.
 During the first two weeks of December, there were about 70 bombings and about 30 people were killed.
 On 2 December, three republican prisoners escaped from Crumlin Road prison, not far from McGurk's.
 Security was tightened and there was a heavy RUC and British Army presence in the area over the next two days.
 Eyewitnesses asserted that the checkpoints around McGurk's were removed just an hour before the attack.